 - Easier Reconciliation with Tracking.
 Reconciliation is inherent to the individual tracking process.
-With transaction ID meta data tied to each transaction, matching your transaction between your bank accounts and ERP software is done automatically
+With transaction ID meta data tied to each transaction, matching your transaction between your bank accounts and ERP software is done automatically.

 - Increased Security.
-With open banking APIs, there’s three levels of encryption with token-based authentication on the transaction level, including encoding, more secure API payment rails, and APIs that check the ID of each transaction
+With open banking APIs, there’s three levels of encryption with token-based authentication on the transaction level, including encoding, more secure API payment rails, and APIs that check the ID of each transaction.

 Unlike third-party payment processors, Trovata doesn’t take money out of the bank as a subprocessor.
-When initiating payments through Trovata’s open banking APIs, your platform is sending instructions and getting data back from your banking partners instead of actually processing payments.
+When initiating payments through Trovata’s open banking APIs, your platform sends instructions and gets data back from your banking partners instead of actually processing payments.

-Convergence Is Approaching Within Payments
+Convergence Is Approaching Within Payment Processing

-With automated cash management platforms, like Trovata, bank data is distributed between your Trovata platform and your bank partners, tying a broader loop between quote to cash.
+With automated cash management platforms like Trovata, bank data is distributed between your Trovata platform and your bank partners, tying a broader loop between quote to cash.
 Those who adjust to this new digital innovation will have access to all the pros open banking APIs provide in one secure platform.

 How Trovata Is Enhancing Bank Services